hibbitts-design/publishing-with-docsify-this/README.md

 ### Basic Customization

 The visual appearance of any Markdown file displayed by Docsify-This can be altered with the Web Page Builder or using the provided set of [URL Parameters](https://docsify-this.net/#/?id=page-appearance-url-parameters-basic).
+These URL parameters are added to the Docsify-This generated web page URL (the one starting with `https://docsify-this.net/?`), not to your original Markdown file URL.

 For example, you can change font family with the Web Page Builder or by using the **font-family** URL parameter: